Krist-Marrakesh/Hybrid-Hotel-Recommendation-System-Based-on-Friends-Recommendations/Documentation.md

 "Friends Recommend" is a feature concept designed to solve this gap: it enables a traveler to receive personalized hotel recommendations based on the experience and reviews of their social connections.
 The functionality would allow users to:
 Discover hotels their friends have actually stayed in.
 Read fresh, trustworthy, and personally relevant reviews.
-Increase engagement and user trust in the platform.

 ### *Functional Goal*
 We set out to build a prototype of the “Friends Recommend”  — a system that lets a user find hotels visited by their friends, followers, or colleagues and view their feedback.